Legendary alt-rock group, 10cc, received of of Time Out New York’s 10 ‘Indie Concert’ picks for the Summer of 2012!

 He then formed Wax with American songwriter Andrew ‘Lonely Boy’ Gold and had hits with Right Between The Eyes and Bridge To You Heart.

-Then, with 2002 being the 30th anniversary of the band’s debut hit, Donna, 10cc began to creep back into the national consciousness.
+In 2002, the 30th anniversary of the band’s debut hit Donna, 10cc began to creep back into the national consciousness.
 With Gouldman fronting a new touring band, a 28-date UK tour was followed by a series of one-off events across Europe.
+The band have continued to regularly tour the world ever since.

-“Also the band, as it stands now is absolutely fantastic.
-And of course our main strength and what we’re selling is the songs, nothing else.”
-It was ever thus.
-As he adds, “This is as near as you’re ever going to get to hearing the perfect 10cc.
+With four decades of song-writing excellence and a crack band of musicians behind him Gouldman confidently promises, “This is as near as you’re ever going to get to hearing the perfect 10cc.
 Hit after hit after hit.
 It’s relentless.
 We show no mercy.”

 Graham Gouldman – bass, guitars, vocals